3D printing has taken the world by storm over the past few years.

 Should You Buy 3D Printing Stocks?

-3D printing is an industry with a huge amount of untapped potential.
+3D printing is an industry with a vast amount of untapped potential.

 While 3D printers were initially developed in the 1980s, they were bulky and didn’t have many applications.

 Throughout the 2000s and 2010s, engineers improved 3D printing technology, and it became more mainstream.